 One of the most common initial questions I get from potential clients who are inquiring about bankruptcy is what different types of bankruptcy are available to individuals.
-The answer to that question is that there are two kinds under the Federal Bankruptcy code, found under Chapters 7 and 13.
+The answer to that question is that there are two kinds under the Federal Bankruptcy code, found under Chapters 7.

 A Chapter 7 Bankruptcy is what people usually think about when they hear the word “bankruptcy.”
 It is a wiping out of debts, with some exceptions, and getting a fresh start on one’s life, debt free.